photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 # Video Transcoding

 *Note that this guide is intended for advanced users and that hardware transcoding is [only available to sponsors](https://photoprism.app/membership) due to the high maintenance and support effort.
-You can contribute by clicking :material-pencil: to send a pull request with your changes.*
+You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*

 ## AVC Encoders